patmanmx1991/cosmicraysim/docs/user-guide/choosingflux.md

 # Choosing a Cosmic Flux Generator

 Cosmic Ray Sim is setup to easily include multiple flux generators.
-The type of generator is loaded at runtime by specifying its name in the "data/global.db" configuration table.
+The type of generator is loaded at runtime by specifying its name in the "GLOBAL"  configuration table.
 ```
 {
   name: "GLOBAL",